Julie's latest video...

-When they showed up late, I was still so set on having the granite that day,
+When they showed up late, I was still so set on having the granite installed that day,

 I allowed them to begin.

-I knew I may have another issue when the gentleman argued with me on how to get the granite inside the house,
+I knew I may have another issue when the man argued with me on how to get the granite inside the house.

-Then, I begin to slowly realize that the holes for our sink and cook top were not pre-cut in the granite pieces.
+Then, I began to slowly realize that the holes for our sink/cook top were not pre-cut in the granite pieces.

-Next, I noticed them bring a saw into the kitchen.
+Next, I noticed them bring an electric saw into the kitchen.